haex-space/haex-vault/README.md

 access files, execute commands, or interact with SQLite databases.

 Imagine a **web-based VS Code** that can directly access your local shell and file system — something that current web IDEs can’t do.
-With HaexHub’s permission model, such power is possible, but **always under user control**.
+With HaexSpace’s permission model, such power is possible, but **always under user control**.

-HaexHub itself is **cross-platform** and runs on:
+HaexSpace itself is **cross-platform** and runs on:

 - 💻 Windows, macOS, Linux
 - 📱 Android, iOS
 - 🧠 Desktops, laptops, tablets, smartphones

 All user and extension data is stored in a **locally encrypted SQLite database**.
-To sync across devices, HaexHub can connect to a **synchronization server** — which you can even **self-host** for maximum independence.
+To sync across devices, HaexSpace can connect to a **synchronization server** — which you can even **self-host** for maximum independence.

-> 🛡️ HaexHub is built on the principles of **privacy, security, and digital sovereignty**.
+> 🛡️ HaexSpace is built on the principles of **privacy, security, and digital sovereignty**.

 The user is always in control of their data — deciding what to share, and with whom.